fargiolas/clangd-inactive-regions.el/README.md

 ## Installation

-You will need at least emacs 29.1 and clangd-17 (included in latest llvm 17 release or available as a standalone binary from their github snapshots).
+You will need at least emacs 29.1 and clangd-17.

 At the moment the package is little more than an experiment.
 If you want to try it just copy the .el file somewhere in the load path.